-Around 52.1% of Peru’s population lives on the coast, in cities like Arequipa, Trujillo, Chiclayo and Lima, with a further 39.9% in the highlands and just 11% in the lowland forests of the Amazon basin.
+Around 52.1% of Peru’s population lives on the coast.
+The major coastal cities are Arequipa, Trujillo, Chiclayo and the nation’s capital, Lima.
 One third of the population lives in the nation’s capital.
-According to United Nations figures, by 2011 its rapidly growing population had risen to 29.4 million.
-According to some estimates, Peru’s population will reach 42 million by 2050.
+A further 39.9% of Peru’s population lives in the highlands, while just 11% of Peruvians occupy the lowland forests of the Amazon basin.
+According to 2016 figures, Peru’s population now exceeds 30 million.
+According to some estimates, Peru’s population will grow to 42 million by 2050.

 Located on the country’s central Pacific coast, the Peruvian capital, Lima, is home to around one third of the population.
 Together with the port of Callao, the population currently stands at almost nine million.
 It was founded by the Spanish conquistador Francisco Pizarro in 1535, as “the City of Kings”, and before rapid urban growth transformed it from the 1960s onwards, it was known as “the Garden City of the Americas”.
 Most travelers to Peru tend to spend very little time in the capital, although it boasts a number of tourist attractions.
 It is home to several excellent museums that provide a very useful overview of Peruvian history, its historic center contains fine colonial and republican era buildings, and the city’s culinary tradition incorporates the very best of Peru’s world famous gastronomy.